 The burden of occupational disease on current and past workers in Australia is immense.
-Although not well defined, it is thought that deaths from occupational diseases are many times higher than those of workplace fatalities with similar ratios applying to serious illness compared to injuries.
 This blight on our society is largely hidden due to small numbers of active workplace cases and long latency times for illness (1).
 Over 200 people will die each year from an injury at work, but approximately 5,000 people will die from an occupational disease (2, 3).
 The data on occupational diseases is unreliable, so this number could be much higher.

-The AIOH Foundation has been established to promote the principles of occupational hygiene in the prevention and control of occupational diseases in Australian workplaces.
+Our mission is to promote the principles of occupational hygiene as the way to prevent occupational diseases in Australian workplaces.

 - We were established by the AIOH on the 23rd August 2016 as a separate entity. visit AIOH

 - We are an independent Australian Public Company, Limited By Guarantee (ACN: 614 388 340).

 - We are a Health Promotion Charity registered with the Australian Charities and Not-for-profits Commission.

 - We are endorsed by the ATO as a Deductible Gift Recipient (DGR) and entitled to receive gifts which are deductible from donor's income tax.